sanjoggaihre/Chatbot-using-nltk/readme.md

 # Chatbot using nltk

 In this project, i created a chatbot using the nltk library.
 The data used for chatbot is saved in the file "data.txt".
 I take a topic of "Artificial Intelligence" from the wikipedia and pasted it on "data.txt".
-Also we use tfidfVectorizer and Cosine similiarity is used.
+Also we use tfidfVectorizer and Cosine similiarity for to convert the text into the matrix of TF-IDF features and comparing the user_response with the matrix of TF-IDF features.

 1. At first install all the dependencies and import the essential libraries
 2. Then we import the data file